 If you have already some documents in the BI Platform repository, you can work on them in Web Intelligence Rich Client.
 Start Web Intelligence and connect to the BI Platform repository.
-Then in the Welcome page, click the Import tile to open the Import and Open dialog box and select the document to open.
+In the Welcome page, click the Import tile to open the Import and Open dialog box and select the document to import and open.

 Web Intelligence Rich Client: Import and Open Dialog Box

-This selected document is copied locally in your file system, and its copy is opened so you can work on it using the same interface than in BI Launch Pad.
+The selected document is copied to your file system, and this copy is opened for you to work on it using the same interface as in BI Launch Pad.

-Once you have finalized your changes, you can re-save it it in the BI Platform repository by selecting the File > Publish to Enterprise command, and then select the destination folder in the Publish Document dialog box.
+Once you have finalized your changes, you can save it in the BI Platform repository again by selecting the File > Publish to Enterprise command first, and the destination folder in the Publish Document dialog box as a second step.

 You may prefer to save it locally for further changes before publishing it.
-In this case, select the File > Save command or the File > Make Copy to save another copy locally.
+In this case, select the File > Save command or select the File > Make Copy one to create another local copy.

 In both cases, depending on your security rights, you may save it:

-- By giving access to it to all users, so all users in the repository can open it as long as they have provided their credentials can open it.
+- With document access to all users, so that all repository users that have provided their credentials can open it.

-- While removing the document’s security, so that users do not need to authenticate anymore
+- While removing the document’s security, so that users do not need to authenticate anymore.

-- By keeping it secured for you only.
+- While keeping it secured for you only.

-Later, if you restart Web Intelligence Rich Client on online or offline mode, you can reopen this local copy by clicking the Open tile in the Welcome page.
+Later on, if you restart Web Intelligence Rich Client in Online or Offline mode, you can reopen this local copy by clicking the Open tile in the Welcome page.

-A new capability proposed in SAP BI 4.3 is the support of Web Intelligence document as a data source for another document is a new capability offered in SAP BI 4.3 (Requests 107970 and 109142).
-The source document can be seen as a virtual universe and a database, with its metadata and data being shared and leveraged by other documents.
+The support of Web Intelligence document as a data source for another document is a new capability offered in SAP BI 4.3 (Requests 107970 and 109142).
+The source document can be considered as a virtual universe and a database; and their metadata and data can be shared and leveraged by other documents.

 This feature covers several use-cases:

-- A document that queries a large dataset can be refreshed during quiet period through a schedule and then be used as a data source for other documents.
+- A document that queries a large dataset can be refreshed during quiet periods through a schedule and then be used as a data source for other documents.
 These documents do not query the initial data sources, but the dataset saved in the source document.
-This prevents initial data sources to be too solicited and improves refresh time.
+This prevents initial data sources from being too solicited and improves the refresh time.

-- A power report designer may prepare metadata (merged dimensions, geo-dimension, time dimension, variables) and share it through a source document.
+- A power report designer may prepare metadata (merged dimensions, geo-dimensions, time dimensions, variables) and share it through a source document.

-- Identically, a document that queries multiple heterogeneous data sources can be exposed as one single metadata provider and hide the complexity of the data sources it queries.
+- Likewise, a document that queries multiple heterogeneous data sources can be exposed as one single metadata provider and hide the complexity of the data sources it queries.